Top 8 Collaboration Tools for a Startup to Boost Productivity

 3. Conflict resolution

-Resolving conflict is an offshoot of good leadership and speaks to your ability to resolve a dispute tactfully.
+Resolving conflict is an offshoot of good leadership and speaks to your ability to handle disputes tactfully.

 Challenges are bound to occur when using a collaborative tool.
-Team members may occasionally experience ineffective communication, remote work setbacks, or the frustration of being unable to communicate physically.
+Team members may occasionally experience ineffective communication, remote work setbacks, or the frustration of not being able to communicate in person.

 The leader must ensure that while these conflicts occur, they do not ruminate to affect productivity or demoralize team members.

-One of the best ways to effectively resolve a dispute is to anticipate its occurrence and determine the steps to solve the problem.
+One of the best ways to resolve a dispute effectively is to anticipate it and determine the steps to address it.

 4. Analytical skills